Spell It Like You Mean It

 I recognize that there are countless awards for gifted storytellers.
 Still, there is no place for the word smart (that aren’t raconteurs) to showcase their Wernicke’s area—aside from editing our text messages and emails before we press send.
 Grown-up word nerds need a gloating opportunity of their own: a stage where the pedantic can display their logophilia while a crowd “oohs” and “aahs” in amazement.

-I view Scrabble as the game of kings, but it’s not a fair comparison.
+1 I view Scrabble as the game of kings (and queens), but it’s not a fair comparison.
 The mathematically inclined can dominate a Scrabble board so long as they have a firm grasp of two- and three-letter words.
 Where Scrabble is word chess meets basic arithmetic, a spelling bee is a direct fight: misspell a word and you are TKO’d.
 Totally dissimilar.

 King Kenney is a former regional spelling bee champion, sought after pronouncer, and formidable Scrabble player.